 Puyi Inc. to present at the dbVIC - Deutsche Bank ADR Virtual Investor Conference on 16 November 2022

-Company invites individual and institutional investors, as well as advisors, to attend interactive, real-time virtual event

-/EIN News/ -- GUANGZHOU, China, Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Puyi Inc. (NASDAQ: PUYI), a leading third-party wealth management service provider based in China and focused on affluent and emerging middle class population, today announced that its vice president Mr. Irvinal Huang will present at the dbVIC - Deutsche Bank American Depositary Receipt (ADR) Virtual Investor Conference on November 16.
+GUANGZHOU, China, Nov.
+09, 2022 (GLOBE NEWSWIRE) -- Puyi Inc. PUYI, a leading third-party wealth management service provider based in China and focused on affluent and emerging middle class population, today announced that its vice president Mr. Irvinal Huang will present at the dbVIC - Deutsche Bank American Depositary Receipt (ADR) Virtual Investor Conference on November 16.
 This virtual investor conference is aimed exclusively at introducing global companies with ADR programs to investors.

 This will be a live, interactive online event where investors are invited to ask the company questions in real-time.
 If attendees are not able to join the event live on the day of the conference, an archived webcast will also be made available after the event.